awslabs/sagemaker-debugger/docs/api.md

 The imports assume `import smdebug.{tensorflow,pytorch,mxnet,xgboost} as smd`.

-**Hook**: The main interface to use training.
-This object can be passed as a model hook/callback in Tensorflow and Keras.
+**Hook**: The main class to pass as a callback object, or to create callback functions.
 It keeps track of collections and writes output files at each step.
 - `hook = smd.Hook(out_dir="/tmp/mnist_job")`

 **Mode**: One of "train", "eval", "predict", or "global".
 Helpful for segmenting data based on the phase